thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 This alias allows choosing devices of entered type (and, if needed) names of which start with entered query.
 This alias filters devices of type ‘Temperature Sensor’.

-Let's learn how to add an Device types alias and use it in a widget:
+Let's learn how to add a Device types alias and use it in a widget:
 1. Enter the dashboard edit mode.
 2. In the upper right corner of the window, click the "Entity alias" icon.
 3. In the opened Entity aliases window, click the "Add alias" button on the left of the dialog.